keithpe/CodingDojo/python_stack/_python/oop/store_and_products/modularized/readme.md

 I've moved the Store class to the store.py file, and imported the products module into the store module.

+I've added lines to main.py to import the classes from store.py and products.py.

 Here are the rest of the assignment requirements:

 # Assignment: Store & Products